almovidhussaini/babylonclone/x/btccheckpoint/README.md

 - [Queries](#queries)

 ## Concepts
-Babylon's BTC Checkpoint module allows Babylon chain to periodically checkpoint its state onto the Bitcoin blockchain whilst simultaneously verifying the checkpoints.
+ybtc's BTC Checkpoint module allows ybtc chain to periodically checkpoint its state onto the Bitcoin blockchain whilst simultaneously verifying the checkpoints.
 The process involves two main components:

 Checkpoint Submission:
-1. When a new checkpoint for a specific epoch is available, the [vigilante](https://github.com/babylonlabs-io/vigilante) collects the necessary proof from the Bitcoin blockchain and submits raw transactions containing the checkpoint to the Babylon chain.
+1. When a new checkpoint for a specific epoch is available, the [vigilante](https://github.com/ybtclabs-io/vigilante) collects the necessary proof from the Bitcoin blockchain and submits raw transactions containing the checkpoint to the ybtc chain.
 2. This proof is called an `SPVProof` (Simplified Payment Verification Proof), consisting of the Bitcoin transaction, Index of the transaction, the Merkle path and the Bitcoin header that confirms the transaction.
-3. The [vigilante reporter](https://github.com/babylonlabs-io/vigilante/blob/47956edbb72112162e4cecca5b9d1e0ad840dd47/reporter/utils.go#L191) submits this proof to the Babylon chain using the `InsertBTCSpvProof` function.
+3. The [vigilante reporter](https://github.com/ybtclabs-io/vigilante/blob/47956edbb72112162e4cecca5b9d1e0ad840dd47/reporter/utils.go#L191) submits this proof to the ybtc chain using the `InsertBTCSpvProof` function.
 The proof is validated and stored in state.
-This includes parsing the submission, checking for duplicates, and verifying the checkpoint with the [checkpointing module](https://github.com/babylonlabs-io/babylon/blob/main/x/checkpointing/README.md).
+This includes parsing the submission, checking for duplicates, and verifying the checkpoint with the [checkpointing module](https://github.com/amovidhussaini/ybtcclone/blob/main/x/checkpointing/README.md).

 Checkpoint Verification:
-1. The Babylon chain maintains a Bitcoin light client through the [BTC Light Client module](https://github.com/babylonchain/babylon/blob/dev/x/btclightclient/README.md).
-This module is responsible for tracking Bitcoin block headers, allowing Babylon to verify the depth and validity of Bitcoin transactions without running a full Bitcoin node.
+1. The ybtc chain maintains a Bitcoin light client through the [BTC Light Client module](https://github.com/ybtcchain/ybtc/blob/dev/x/btclightclient/README.md).
+This module is responsible for tracking Bitcoin block headers, allowing ybtc to verify the depth and validity of Bitcoin transactions without running a full Bitcoin node.
-2. When new Bitcoin blocks are produced, the headers are relayed to and processed by the Babylon chain's light client.
+2. When new Bitcoin blocks are produced, the headers are relayed to and processed by the ybtc chain's light client.
 3. As the light client's tip changes, it triggers the `OnTipChange` callback.
 4. This callback initiates the `checkCheckpoints` process, which verifies the status of all submitted checkpoints based on their confirmation depth in the Bitcoin blockchain.
 This process includes: